How to Teach: Calculate Tip [Special Education Lesson]

 Day 3- I would start this day by reviewing the levels of service (Poor, Good, or Excellent) when being served as a sit-down restaurant.
 What does each of those service levels look like for the customer AND what % should each receive?

-Students can complete the guided practice in small groups, with a partner (preferable), or as part of a whole class walk through.
+Students can complete the guided practice in small groups, with a partner (preferable), or as part of a whole class walkthrough.
 The Tipping at a Restaurant worksheet takes students through the most common tipping experience, at a sit-down restaurant.
-The student will decide on a lunch order from a provided menu, calculate the subtotal, combine their order with a partner’s (can be the person sitting next to them, if its a whole class activity) draw the level of service (from a teacher’s bin), and then calculate tip for the whole bill.
+The student will decide on a lunch order from a provided menu, calculate the subtotal, combine their order with a partner’s (can be the person sitting next to them, if it's a whole class activity) draw the level of service (from a teacher’s bin), and then calculate tip for the whole bill.

 Day 5- Review using the task cards (use the fun suggestion below), assess, have students complete the word search and functional math review and call it a day!